erivera3/wildfire-incident-response-system/README.md

 ## Overview

-This case study documents a real-world wildfire incident near a school campus and demonstrates structured incident response under uncertainty.
+This case study documents a real-world wildfire incident near a boarding facility and demonstrates structured incident response under uncertainty.

 Although physical in nature, the response directly aligns with:
 - IT Systems Administration